Find Online Colleges

 Adopted on June 10, 1999.

-Adopted on June 10, 1999, the Tiger Swallowtail, Pterourus glaucus, was declared the State's official butterfly.
+Adopted on June 10, 1999, the Tiger Swallowtail, (Pterourus glaucus,) was declared Delaware State's official butterfly.
 The tiger swallowtail, a large, yellow, black-striped butterfly, is indigenous to Delaware and can be seen in deciduous woods, along streams, rivers, and wooded swamps, and in towns and cities throughout Delaware.
 Three butterflies were chosen by students of the Richardson Park Learning Center as possible State butterflies; then 1,611 out of 3,175 public and parochial students all over the State voted to suggest to the Legislature that the tiger swallowtail be named the State's butterfly.

 One of our largest, most beautiful, and fairly common butterflies, the Tiger Swallowtail in its light form is unmistakable.
 But the females in this area can be light or dark.
 The dark form females are thought to gain protection from predators by mimicking the Pipe Vine Swallowtail.
 Tiger Swallowtail larvae feed on a number of types of tree including Tulip Tree (Liriodendron tulipifera) and wild cherry (Prunus spp.).